 Finally, consider what this one experiment of comparing different price anchors revealed:

 I share science-based tips and practices that can help event planners improve their events.
-If you are interested in event psychology approach, consider my upcoming online course (drop me a line email@example.com to get an update when it’s out).
+If you are interested in event psychology approach, check out my online course, Event Psychology Lab.

 For more event psychology articles and related research papers, head to this section.